zturtleman/spearmint/voip-readme.txt

                           ABSOLUTELY want to make your speakers quiet when you record, if the microphone might pick it up!

-cl_voipShowMeter: Set to "1" (the default) to show a volume meter as you are
-                  recording from the microphone, so you can see how well the game can "hear" you.
-Set to "0" to disable the display of the meter.

 cl_voipCaptureMult: Multiply recorded audio by this value after denoising.
                     Defaults to 2.0 to _double_ the volume of your voice.
                     This is to make you more audible if denoising eats away too much data.
 Set this to 1.0 to get no change, less to be quieter.

+cg_voipShowMeter: Set to "1" (the default) to show a volume meter as you are
+                  recording from the microphone, so you can see how well the game can "hear" you.
+Set to "0" to disable the display of the meter.

+cg_voipShowCrosshairMeter: Set to "1" (the default) to show a volume meter for
+                  clients when you point your crosshair at them.
+Set to "0" to disable the display of the meter.

+    The cg_* variables are part of cgame, mods may opt to change or remove them.